Here at Lulu,

 Well, Toby, we think we know what the problem is.
-Your eBook is suffering from a fairly common affliction known as Title/Subtitle Confusion Disorder (T/SCD).
-Luckily, there’s a very simple solution: punctuation!
+Your ebook is suffering from a fairly common affliction known as Title/Subtitle Confusion Disorder (T/SCD).
+Luckily, there’s a very simple solution to fix your ebook metadata: punctuation!

 You see, “Murder a Book About Killing” sounds like you’re ordering the reader to actually murder a book, in particular a book on the topic of death-dealing.
 It’s confusing.
 A